OpenSpace/openspace.github.io/docs/developers/compiling/windows.md

 Copy the entire plugins/platforms/ directory from the Qt installation (e.g. Qt/5.xx/msvc2019_64/bin/) to the bin directory where OpenSpace.exe is generated (e.g. bin/Release/).

 ### Compiling Boost
 Some of the optional modules have Boost as a dependency, which will need to be compiled separately.
-See [boost.org](boost.org) for a complete compilation instructions.
+See [boost.org](https://www.boost.org) for a complete compilation instructions.
-1. Download the newest version of the source from [here](https://dl.bintray.com/boostorg/release/).
-For example: https://dl.bintray.com/boostorg/release/1.74.0/source/boost_1_74_0.7z
+1. Download the newest version of the source from [here](https://www.boost.org/users/download/).
 1. Unpack the boost folder to its final destination
 1. Start the Visual Studio x64 native tools command prompt and navigate to the folder
 1. In the boost folder, run `bootstrap.bat` and wait